 "The thing that shocks you about a kid like that is the way she kept working even when she was hurt," said James.
 "She called me to get a key to the gym, came and set up her little gadgets, she'd be on one knee and she'd be throwing.
 She never really stopped throwing.
 The knee was on a pad, she used her upper body, her arms swings, that kind of stuff.
 She was saying her arm felt good, she felt strong."

 Another month later, more good news arrived, and it didn't take long for Kohrs to amp up her workouts.

 "I got released to hit, pitch, and field on February 15th," she said.
 "As soon as I got released, that Saturday I went out and pitched and I've been pitching for twelve days since."

-"I feel almost over 100%.
+Page 3 of 4 - "I feel almost over 100%.
 I feel better than ever, it never hurts or anything.
 I already have my range back and I'm just about full-strength, but I still do rehab for strengthening."

 Naturally, Kohrs initially went through a bit of a relearning process when she was able to step back onto the pitching rubber for the first time in three months.

 "It felt kind of weird at first just knowing that something was different," said Kohrs, "but after I got used to it and got it in my head, I was fine.
 I felt just like I did last year.
 I'm still working to increase my speed, they said that would come along with practice since I've been out for so long."

 Despite the amazing progress Kohrs has made thus far, her role with the Lady Indians when the season starts on March 16 is yet to be determined.
 After all, it's not every day someone recovers from an injury as serious as this in such a short amount of time.

 "She couldn't even leave the bed at first," James said.
 "It's just unreal to me, I'm as shocked as everybody else here.
 It's hard to believe she tore her ACL, but she's got the scars to prove it."